jaroslav2324/game/README.md

 # game

-Game created using Godot engine during Ludum Dare 53 in a team of 3 people.
+Game "Ninth live" created using Godot engine during Ludum Dare 53 in a team of 3 people.

 Play at: